Datseris/whyjulia-manifesto/README.md

 A programming language is a tool for the scientist to get their job done, while allowing their work to be further re-used and extended upon by other scientists.

-## What's the core aspects of a programming language?
+## What's most important in a programming language?

 Keeping it simple and with academia in mind, the most fundamentally important aspects of a programming language are: